Table of Contents

 The trail begins at the sign for Chantry Flats.
-As soon as you pass the gate, the trail declines immediately.
-As we mentioned before, this is the only difficult part of the entire hike.
+As soon as you pass the gate, the trail declines.
+As we mentioned before, this is the only difficult part of the hike.

-Once you make it to the bottom of this decline, you’ll find a small bridge that you’ll need to cross over along with a sign that indicates how far away the waterfall is (1.25 from that point).
+Once you make it to the bottom of this decline, you’ll find a small bridge you’ll need to cross over.
+There is a sign that indicates how far the waterfall is.

-The trail is shaded the entire way from the bridge, offering a peaceful and aesthetically gorgeous path following the stream.
+The trail is shaded the entire way from the bridge.
+It offers a peaceful and aesthetically gorgeous path following the stream.

-Once you’ve had your fill of the waterfalls and have taken all the potential Instagram pictures you can muster, you can head back the same way you came.
+Once you’ve had your fill of the waterfalls and take all the potential Instagram pictures you can muster, head back the same way you came.

-Once you’ve made it back to the trailhead, all you need to do is sit back and recover from the half-mile uphill tread.
-Admire the last pack station in the San Gabriels which was built in 1936, grab a cold drink or coffee and take in the final moments of your outdoor adventure.
+After you make it back to the trailhead, sit back and recover from the half-mile uphill tread.
+Admire the last pack station in the San Gabriels, which was built in 1936.
+Grab a cold drink and take in the final moments of your outdoor adventure.

 Final Thoughts: Sturtevant Falls

-Like most waterfalls in the Southern California area, the falls popularity and splendor makes them an experience to remember.
+Like most waterfalls in the Southern California area, the popularity and splendor of the falls make them an experience to remember.

-Nonetheless, this hike is still one for the books, for its decent amount of exercise, scenery, and rejuvenation for the body and mind.
-Also, given its proximity to the city, it’s definitely a winner – crowds or not.
+Though the hike may be crowded on weekends, it is still one for the books.
+It offers a decent amount of exercise, scenery, and rejuvenation for the body and mind.
+Plus, given its proximity to the city, it’s convenient.